 We systematically removed each year's data from the model for 10 years to evaluate the retrospective pattern in the preferred model's performance.
 For the past 20+ years the estimates from the data limited models are not outside of the 95% confidence intervals.
-However there is a trend in the more recent estimates which are consistently higher than the current model estimates (Fig. 1A.24).
-The large decline in the 2012 through 2016 biomass estimates would not have been anticipated in the preferred model.
-The performance of the Aleutian Islands pollock preferred model was reasonable given the unexpectedly low estimates of abundance in the bottom trawl survey estimates for 2012 through 2016.
-Mohn's rho for the authors' preferred Model 15.1 was estimated at 0.09, Woods Hole rho was 0.012, and retrospective RMSE was 0.047.
+However there is a trend in the more recent estimates which are consistently higher than the current model estimates (Fig. 1A.23).
+The large decline in the 2012 through 2016 biomass estimates would not have been anticipated in the preferred model and the sharp increase in 2018 is in line where the model expects the stock to be.
+The performance of the Aleutian Islands pollock preferred model was reasonable given the unexpectedly low estimates of abundance in the bottom trawl survey estimates for 2012 through 2016 and then quick increase in 2018.
+Mohn's rho for the authors' preferred Model 15.1 was estimated at 0.08, Woods Hole rho was -0.007, and retrospective RMSE was 0.044.